Coping with Terminal Cancer

 If there will be a religious service, can the person facing death help plan favorite readings or music?

 Has a cemetery plot been purchased?

-Does the person wish for memorial contributions to be made to a particular charity or benevolent organization?
+Does the person want memorial contributions to be made to a certain charity or organization?

-Can the person direct others regarding important practical issues, such as wills, bank accounts, lawyer's name, pension plans, retirement funds, and life insurance policies?
+Can the person give information about practical issues, such as wills, bank accounts, lawyer's name, pension plans, retirement funds, and life insurance policies?